Westfield Nursery School

 -an animal experience; Ark Farm

--a variety of visitors; such as the police officer or librarian
+-a variety of visitors, such as the police officer or librarian

 -food tasting opportunities; termly healthy food activities